-This is an all descend day.
-You will be going through the same trail towards the Kullan base camp.
+This is an all-descend day.
+You will be going through the same trail toward the Kullan base camp.
 However, you need to be extra careful.
-Descend is more challenging compared to the climb.
-Take your steps carefully as descent gives stress on your knees.
+Descending is more challenging compared to the climb.
+Take your steps carefully as descent gives stress to your knees.
 Once you have reached the base camp Kullan, take a drive to Srinagar.
-This marks the end of Khemsar Yemsar Lakes Trek.
+This marks the end of the Khemsar Yemsar Lakes Trek.

 How difficult is Khemsar Yemsar Lakes Trek?

 The gradient of the trek is difficult.
-It is all ascet till the lakes and then all descent back to the base camp.
+It is all ascent to the lakes and then all descent back to the base camp.
 You need to have a fair level of fitness to do this trek.

 What is the best month to do Khemsar Yemsar Lakes Trek?